-It Takes Gaul to Be a Project Manager
+It Takes Gall to Be a Project Manager

 Project management can be lonely for the project manager.
 They know all too well that the project team members and stakeholders may not understand how project management is supposed to work.
 Since project management deals in a world of uncertainty, things rarely go according to plan.
 There is almost always a risk of failure, be that spending that is too far over budget to justify continuing the project, adverse events in clinical trials that can threaten the viability of the label, or schedules that are unrealistic or incomplete.